By Lino DiNallo

 Kake: The (ejaculating) comic book superhero

 As Tom of Finland’s fame grew, he decided to create the ultimate icon of his work.
 A title character to be the Barbie of the burly.
 His name was Kake.
-He was a biker with dark hair and a sleazy moustache, and he came to define the 1970s ‘gay clone’, riding the world on his chopper with swagger.
+He was a biker with dark hair and a sleazy mustache, and he came to define the 1970s ‘gay clone’, riding the world on his chopper with swagger.

 Tom of Finland’s final years